 Whilst Midsomer locations featured strongly in our itinerary, Sarah also gave us a background to Henley's history and pointed out other places of interest on the way.
 Our route took us down Friday Street, 'which probably derived its name from the medieval fishponds,' Sarah explained.
 Fish was a popular meal on Fridays, when people were expected to avoid eating meat.
-Until 1868, Sarah told us, the town had two separate insurance companies, each with its own fire brigade.
+Until 1868, Sarah told us, the town had multiple insurance companies, each with its own fire brigade.
 If a building caught fire, the firemen would check the plaque on the outside was for their company before putting out the blaze.

 The historic Henley Bridge dates from 1786 © Peter Jay